catalin-hritcu/exos-ssr/README.md

 - Unsolved - the same files with automatically stripped solutions / proofs
 - Catalin - my solutions, comments, and notes

-The solutions are known to work with Coq 8.3pl4 and SSReflect 1.3.
+The solutions are known to work with Coq 8.3pl4 and SSReflect 1.3 (modulo a type error in section6.v).
 They don't work with the latest versions of Coq and SSReflect, but would probably not be too hard to port for someone who already learned SSReflect.